Blog

 • A warranty can protect against defects and malfunctions.

-• Understand the length of the warranty period and what it covers.
+• Understand the warranty period’s length and what it covers.
 Also, clarify what is not covered to avoid future misunderstandings.

 Technical Support: